-Our audit involved performing procedures to obtain evidence about the Council's uses of public resources, compliance with state laws and regulations and its own policies and procedures, and internal controls over such matters.
+This audit was conducted under the authority of RCW 43.09.260, which requires the Office of the State Auditor to examine the financial affairs of all local governments.
+Our audit involved obtaining evidence about the Council's uses of public resources, compliance with state laws and regulations and its own policies and procedures, and internal controls over such matters.
+The procedures performed were based on our assessment of risks in the areas we examined.

-In keeping with general auditing practices, we do not examine every transaction, activity or area.
-Instead, the areas examined were those representing the highest risk of fraud, loss, abuse, or noncompliance.
-The following areas were examined during this audit period:
+Based on our risk assessment for the years ended December 31, 2019 and 2018, the areas examined were those representing the highest risk of fraud, loss, abuse, or noncompliance.
+We examined the following areas during this audit period: